balima78/SyntheticData/README.md

 - [rcorpora](https://github.com/gaborcsardi/rcorpora) - A collection of small text corpora of interesting data.
 Some examples: names of animals: birds, dinosaurs, dogs; foods: beer categories, pizza toppings; geography: English towns, rivers, oceans; humans: authors, US presidents, occupations; science: elements, planets; words: adjectives, verbs, proverbs, US president quotes.
 - [fakir](https://thinkr-open.github.io/fakir/) - The goal of {fakir} is to provide fake datasets that can be used to teach R.
+- [NestedCategBayesImpute](https://cran.r-project.org/web/packages/NestedCategBayesImpute/NestedCategBayesImpute.pdf) - Modeling, Imputing and Generating Synthetic Versions of Nested Categorical Data in the Presence of Impossible Combinations.
+This tool set provides a set of functions to fit the nested Dirichlet process mixture of products of multinomial distributions (NDPMPM) model for nested categorical household data in the presence of impossible combinations.
+It has direct applications in imputing missing values for and generating synthetic versions of nested household data.
 - [NHSRdatasets](https://cran.r-project.org/web/packages/NHSRdatasets/index.html) - Free United Kingdom National Health Service (NHS) and other healthcare, or population health-related data for education and training purposes.
 This package contains synthetic data based on real healthcare datasets, or cuts of open-licenced official data.
+- [synthACS](http://cran.nexr.com/web/packages/synthACS/synthACS.pdf) - Synthetic Microdata and Spatial MicroSimulation Modeling for ACS Data.
+Provides access to curated American Community Survey (ACS) base tables.
+Builds synthetic micro-datasets at any user-specified geographic level with ten default attributes; and, conducts spatial microsimulation modeling (SMSM) via simulated annealing.
 - [wakefield](https://github.com/trinker/wakefield) - A package designed to quickly generate random data sets.
 The user passes `n` (number of rows) and predefined vectors to the `r_data_frame` function to produce a `dplyr::tbl_df` object.

 **Imbalanced data**